bmkramer/SesameOpenScience_site/content/project/scoss/index.md

 ---

-For SCOSS, I am working together with participating infrastructures to develop strategies for achieving their funding goals, as well as to contribute to the general strategy of SCOSS.
+For SCOSS, I worked together with participating infrastructures to develop strategies for achieving their funding goals, as well as to contribute to the general strategy of SCOSS.

 I see this an exciting opportunity in a research ecosystem where research organizations and funders increasingly recognize the importance of open scholarly infrastructure and face important choices in how to spend their budget.